Bromo-Seltzer: In popular culture

-Bromo-Seltzer is mentioned in several films and TV shows, including The Crooked Circle (1932), Bed of Roses (1933), Topper (1937), Wonder Man (1945), Somewhere in the Night (1946), The Postman Always Rings Twice (1981), The Hudsucker Proxy (1994), the 1998 The Simpsons episode "Bart Carny", and in Golden Girls (Season 4, Episode 1) and (Season 2, Episode 12).
+Bromo-Seltzer is mentioned in several films and TV shows, including The Crooked Circle (1932), Bed of Roses (1933), Topper (1937), Wonder Man (1945), Somewhere in the Night (1946), The Postman Always Rings Twice (1981), The Hudsucker Proxy (1994), the 1998 The Simpsons episode "Bart Carny", Golden Girls (Season 4, Episode 1 and Season 2, Episode 12) and Law & Order (Season 8, Episode 10).

 It is mentioned in John Steinbeck's 1939 novel The Grapes of Wrath.
 It is also mentioned in Leonard Gardner’s 1969 novel Fat City.

 Drugstore Bromo-Seltzer dispensers are mentioned in Georges Simenon's 1949 detective novel Maigret chez le coroner that takes place in Arizona.

 It was a sponsor of the old time radio program, “The Inner Sanctum”.

 It is mentioned in several songs, including "Bewitched, Bothered and Bewildered" by Rodgers and Hart, "Adelaide's Lament" in the musical Guys and Dolls, and "Pachuco Cadaver" by Captain Beefheart and his Magic Band.
 In Spike Jones' version of Laura, the chorus chants "Bromo-Seltzer, Bromo-Seltzer..." to evoke the sound of a chugging train.
+This was based on a sound effect used at that time in Bromo-Seltzer's radio commercials, produced by the use of Sonovox.